forwinder15/learndiesels/content/posts/2019-04-27--the-complete-guide-to-starting-a-diesel-in-cold-weather/index.md

 ![block heater](heat.webp)

 If your vehicle did not come standard with a block heater there are aftermarket options.
-I have installed many block heaters after the fact on several different type vehicles.
+I have installed many block heaters after the fact on several different types of vehicles.
 Most of the tie the engine manufacture will install a plug where one would be around the thermostat.
 Have a look to see where it would go and find a good one to install.

-I you do plan to buy a block heater remember to look at the recommended wattage for your region.
+If you do plan to buy a block heater remember to look at the recommended wattage for your region.
 You don't need one built for the arctic circle if you are in 20 degrees.
-No since in paying a super high electric bill when you just need a little heat.
+No sense in paying a super high electric bill when you just need a little heat.

 ## 4. What About Fuel Filter

-Alright, we have made it to the most overlooked on this short list.
-This is not just a winter time issue, but the fuel filter is crucial in getting your truck started in cold weather.
+Alright, we have made it to the most overlooked on this shortlist.
+This is not just a wintertime issue, but the fuel filter is crucial in getting your truck started in cold weather.
 Some of you are thinking about how long ago it was since you changed your fuel filter.
 If you have not changed your fuel filter since all the beetles were alive you are going to have some bad problems.

 When your fuel filter is old and dirty several things happen.
 One, the fuel is hard to pull through the filter.
 Two, there is water in the filter.
 This may be the most important. why?
 You guessed it.
 Water freezes.
-So, you have frozen fuel filter and your fuel is not going to be delivered to the engine and you will not be starting.
+So, you have a frozen fuel filter and your fuel is not going to be delivered to the engine and you will not be starting.
 So, check the filter!

 ## 5. Check the fuel